253rd Infantry Division (Wehrmacht): 1944

 On 17 June 1944, Hans Junck became divisional commander for a short period, before Carl Becker returned to his post on 28 June.

 On 1 October 1944, Grenadier Regiment 473 was reassembled, using the third battalions of Regiments 453 and 464, resulting in a ternary division with three binary battalions as well as an additional battalion, for a continued total of seven battalions.

 After combat under the 1st Panzer Army in the Beskids area, the 253rd Infantry Division, reduced to Kampfgruppe strength, was forced to retreat to Upper Silesia.

 On 8 December 1944, Emmanuel von Kiliani temporarily took command of the division, before Carl Becker returned for a third and final tenure on 30 December.

 1945

+On 1 January 1945, the 253rd Infantry Division, then part of Army Group Heinrici under Army Group A, had a strength of 8,584 men.

 The 253rd Infantry Division was forced from Upper Silesia to Moravia in April 1945.

 The division was captured in the pocket at Deutsch-Brod in May 1945.
 The final commander of the division was Joachim Schwatlo-Gesterding, who had assumed command within days of surrender, on 5 May 1945.